dovetail-genomics/dovetail_tools/README.md

 - Expected unique pairs at 300M sequencing is at least ~120 million

 # Contact Map Creation
+## Description
-## This is the description of the scripts that will enable creation of contact map in hic and cool format from the BAM file generated in QC step.
+This is the description of the scripts that will enable creation of contact map in hic and cool format from the BAM file generated in QC step.